Two's Complement Reference

 sign bit set → 214 − 256 = −42 ✓

-• Adding 1 to the maximum positive value wraps to the minimum negative value — classic signed overflow, which in C is undefined behavior but on hardware simply wraps.
+• Overflow wraps: adding 1 to the maximum positive value wraps to the minimum negative value.
+In C, signed overflow is undefined behaviour; in most hardware and in Java, it simply wraps.
+The tool shows the wrapped bit pattern for out-of-range inputs.